muzenplaats/musje/src/utils/makeLexerClass.js_README.md

   But it can be subtle that one might want to play a trick to keep the error handling in or out.
   Or it could be taken as a tolarence metric to relax a strict grammar, to researve features or so.
 - The bottom up acending has an advantage to test a grammar line with a corresponding data structure.
   It is shown here that it is often possible to exchange the `src`, `lexer` and `plainObject`, and to flow in a 'constructor()' and out of the 'toString()' and 'toJSON()' fluently.
 - Not implement a `B := ( ... )? or *` in any subparser.
-Rule of thumb is a smallest subparser is to advance a token.
+The rule of thumb is that the subparser at least advance a token.
   Instead, do `A := ...
 B? ...` in the caller supparser.
 Only do it in the main parser in need.
 - Top-down descend iterations, pick up an interested language sub-domain, do it bottom-up (syntatic level) and test it top-down (sementic level).
 It is very normal that one changes a grammar in a top-down iteration, for human's taste.